Software-Engineering-Group-Bazaar/bazaar-backend/README.md

 2. Open the project in VSCode
 3. Open a terminal in VSCode and run: `docker compose up`
 3. Open a terminal in VSCode and restore the project dependencies by running: `dotnet restore`
+4. After that, run the following commands: `dotnet ef database update -c UsersDbContext` and `dotnet ef database update --context StoreDbContext`.
+If these commands don't go through, run this before trying them again: `dotnet tool install --global dotnet-ef`
-4. To run the project locally, use the following command: `dotnet run`, you may also use the key bindings `Ctrl+Shift+B` for building the project and `Ctrl+Shift+D` for running and debugging the project.
+5. To run the project locally, use the following command: `dotnet run`, you may also use the key bindings `Ctrl+Shift+B` for building the project and `Ctrl+Shift+D` for running and debugging the project.

 ## Sample API usage
 You may figure out more about using the API by running the project and browsing the Swagger UI at https://localhost:7176/swagger/index.html

 Using [Swagger CodeGen](https://github.com/swagger-api/swagger-codegen)  you can auto generate Client APIs for the frontend applications from https://localhost:7176/swagger/v1/swagger.json

+## Backend with https

+Run the following:

+- `dotnet dev-certs https --trust`

+- `dotnet run --launch-profile https`

 ## Testing
  Toplevel you can trigger tests in